US Supreme Court Strikes Down Ban On Gun bump Stocks - UrduPoint

 "We hold that it does not."

+Hakeem Jeffries, the Democratic minority leader in the House of Representatives, called the ruling "dangerous, disastrous and deeply disturbing" while Dick Durbin, chairman of the powerful Judiciary Committee in the Democratic-led Senate, called it "deeply disappointing."

+"By undoing this policy, the court is putting countless American lives at risk," Jeffries said.

-The government first took action on bump stocks in February 2018, following another mass shooting at a Florida high school which left 17 people dead, when the Justice Department under Trump moved to declare the detachable devices illegal.
+The government first acted on the issue in February 2018, following another mass shooting at a Florida high school which left 17 people dead, when the Justice Department under Trump moved to declare the detachable devices illegal.

-In December of that year, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) revised its regulations on bump stocks, declaring that they fall under an existing 1934 law passed by Congress banning machine guns.
+In December of that year, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) revised its regulations on bump stocks, declaring that they fall under a 1934 law passed by Congress banning machine guns.

+Brian Fletcher, deputy solicitor general in President Joe Biden's Justice Department, told the court when it heard oral arguments in February that bump stocks allow a user to "empty a 100-round magazine like the ones used in the Las Vegas shooting in about 10 seconds."

+"Those weapons do exactly what Congress meant to prohibit when it enacted the prohibition on machine guns," Fletcher said.

 Recent Stories